daverave1212/js-course/README.md

 	- Made so even the most beginner people who have never seen code in their life will understand
 	- I was disappointed with other courses online as they always assumed the viewer already knows some things, have ambiguous explenations, are inconsistent or overload the learner with information they don't need
 	- This course will teach you strictly the minimum necessary you need to build big application, real life code and I will take you from zero to hero.
 I will give you both simple practice exercises and exercises that are real use cases for that lesson, problems that programmers encounter in the real world.
+	- I will also teach you how to host your apps and websites, deploy them to Google play, and even host your databases, all for free
 - By the end of this course, you will be able to build applications like this... or like this...
 - Why JavaScript?
-	- Also youll learn other languages easier
+	- Also you'll learn other languages easier
 - Questions?
 How you can contact me
 - I can't wait to get started!